d-tomas/transform4europe/README.md

 # From data to knowledge
-Slides, notebooks and datasets for the course "From data to knowledge" in the Transform4Europe programme
+Slides, notebooks and datasets for the course "From data to knowledge" celebrated in the [Transform4Europe](http://www.transform4europe.eu/) programme.

+These course addresses the exploitation of data to extract knowledge by means of data mining techniques.
+The lectures introduce the concepts of data mining, exploratory data analysis (including different visualisation techniques) and machine learning.
+In addition to the analysis of structured data by means of data mining techniques, the course also covers different approaches to analyse and extract knowledge from textual information (i.e., text mining).

 ## slides
 This folder contains the slides used in the sessions: